cabal-club/cable/readme.md

-ttl          | varint           | number of hops remaining channel_size | varint           | length of the channel in bytes channel      | u8[channel_size] | channel name as a string of text limit        | varint           | maximum number of historic posts to return updates      | varint           | maximum number of live posts to return
+ttl          | varint           | number of hops remaining channel_size | varint           | length of the channel in bytes channel      | u8[channel_size] | channel name as a string of text updates      | varint           | maximum number of live posts to return

 This request expects 0 or more `hash response`s in response, that pertain to